nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Edit a pet : `edit`

-When you key in some particular(s) wrongly, you can edit an existing pet in the pet list.
+When certain details of pets require updating, you can edit such details on WoofAreYou.

 Format: `edit INDEX [n/NAME_OF_PET] [o/OWNER_NAME] [p/PHONE_NUMBER] [a/ADDRESS] [t/BREED]...`
 * Edits the pet at the specified `INDEX`.
 The index refers to the index number shown in the displayed pet list.
 The index **must be a positive integer** 1, 2, 3, …​.
-* All the fields are optional but at least one of the fields must be provided.
+* At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about editing `[t/BREED]`:**<br>

 * When editing `[t/BREED]`, the existing breed(s) of the pet will be removed.
-* Following from the previous e.g., if you key in `edit 1 t/German Sheppard`, Woofie's 'Bulldog' breed will be replaced by "German Sheppard" instead.
+* Following from the previous e.g., if you key in `edit 1 t/German Sheppard`, Woofie's "Bulldog" breed will be replaced by "German Sheppard" instead.
 * You can also remove all the breeds associated to the pet by typing `t/` without specifying any breed after it.
 </div>